 Every cat owner knows felines can be finicky.
 And never more so than when it comes to change.
 They don’t like it, and they would rather not deal with it.
-Unfortunately, sometimes change happens, and if you’re relocating across the country that is going to be a major change for your kitty in many ways.
+Unfortunately, sometimes change happens, and if you’re relocating across the country that is going to be a major change for your feline family member in many ways.
 Just getting from your current home to your new one may be a challenge.

 There are other ways to keep your precious feline calm(er) in the car.

 Don’t laugh.
 Far from being a crazy idea, allowing your beloved kitty to travel with a professional pet transport service makes great sense – especially if you’re looking at a multi-day drive.
-Consider the advantages of door-to-door service:
+Consider the advantages of a door-to-door service:

 - It’s worry-free.
 Should your cat become ill along the way, what would you do?
 Professional pet transport drivers are highly trained and ready to calmly and appropriately handle any challenge or emergency that might arise.

 - And here’s a bonus that will make you purr: moving expenses you incur when relocating for a job are usually tax-deductible, and that includes pet moving expenses.
 Check IRS publication #521, or talk with your tax advisor about this nice perk.